 I didn’t need the pillows.
-Once I had the red coat and flimsy red pants on I looked round enough to fit the bill.
+Once I had the red coat, flimsy red pants and gumboots on I looked round enough to fit the bill.
 Steve Angelos had asked: “Pete will you be Father Christmas?
-The kids all know me but you’ll be able to fool them”.
+The kids all know me, but you’ll be able to fool them”.

 Earlier that year I had balked at going to another service at the Methylated Spirits.
 “I can’t stand another droning monotone of mournful half-hearted song where half a hall of ancient whiteys mumbles All Things Bright and Beautiful as a dirge”, I said to me dearly beloved.
-Well, unlike me, Aitch was Action Woman, so the very next Sunday we were in a school hall (a CATHOLIC school hall, did she know what she was doing to me!?) with cheerful people of all ages and shades of mahogany and beige singing heartily while clapping and dancing.
+Well, unlike me, Aitch was Action Woman, so the very next Sunday we were in a school hall (a CATHOLIC school hall, did she know what she was doing to me!?) with cheerful people of all ages and all shades of mahogany and beige singing heartily while clapping and dancing.
 I swear, I must have really loved that woman.

 Now it was the Christmas Party and there I was, red hat with cotton wool pom-pom, cotton wool beard, gumboots on in an African sub-tropical December, a black garbage bag full of gaily-wrapped presents slung over my shoulder.
-Bracing myself (where’s the gin bottle when you need it?)
-I stomped into the hall full of kids engrossed in the distraction provided to draw their attention away from the door and boomed out “Ho Ho Ho!
+Bracing myself (where’s the gin bottle when you need it?), I stomped into the hall full of kids engrossed in the distraction provided to draw their attention away from the door and boomed out, “Ho Ho Ho!
 Where are all the Good Children?”
 I had their attention instantly and they approached me excitedly from across the hall, “Father Christmas!” cried some, so I let out another “Ho Ho Ho!” upon which Jessie shouted out with complete certainty: “THAT’S MY DAD!!”

-‘Santa uses a lot of helpers like me – eg. in shopping malls; No, the man you had your photo taken . . what did Mom say?
-Well, then he was the real Santa that time;
+‘Santa uses a lot of helpers like me – eg. in shopping malls; No, the man you had your photo taken with . . . . what did Mom say?
+Well, then he was the real Santa that time;’

 Lies and more lies to my own children who really wanted to know, and who trusted me.
 Shit, I HATED that.
 Very soon after this I negotiated a new deal: I won’t spill the beans, but nor will I lie to them.

-That was a bit better: ‘Lots of people say there’s a Santa, I don’t think there is; Yes, they say you have to be good for him, but my advice is rather be good for your Ma n Pa just to hedge your bets; Be kind to your Dad, maybe its HIM what puts the presents under the tree; Mom has a lot more say in your life than Father Christmas, rather work with her;’
+That was a bit better: ‘Lots of people say there’s a Santa, I don’t think there is; Yes, they say you have to be good for him, but my advice is rather be good for your Ma n Pa just to hedge your bets; Be kind to your Dad, maybe its HIM what puts the presents under the tree; Be kind to Mom.
+She has a lot more say in your life than Father Christmas, rather work with her;’

 Except around Christmas time.